2014 Pittsburgh Steelers season: Week 14: at Cincinnati Bengals

 After a tough loss at home, the Steelers traveled to Cincinnati to take on the Bengals.
 After a scoreless first quarter, the Steelers were the first to score in the 2nd when Ben Roethlisberger found Heath Miller on a 1-yard TD pass for a 7–0 lead.
 Afterwards, the Bengals would tie it at 7–7 when Andy Dalton hooked up with Jermaine Gresham on a 10-yard TD pass.
 They took the lead when Dalton ran for a 20-yard TD himself for a 14–7 game.
 The Steelers wrapped up the scoring of the first half coming within 4 when Shaun Suisham kicked a 22-yard field goal for a 14–10 game at halftime.
 The Steelers retook the lead in the 3rd quarter when Roethlisberger found Le'Veon Bell on a 10-yard TD pass for a 17–14 game.
 However, the Bengals took the lead back when Dalton found A. J. Green on an 81-yard TD pass to make the score 21–17.
 In the 4th quarter, it was all Steelers when they scored 25 consecutive points: First coming within 1 as Suisham kicked a 44-yard field goal for a 21–20 game followed by 3 straight touchdowns: Le'Veon Bell ran for a 13-yard TD with a successful 2-point conversion as they retook the lead 28–21, followed by Roethlisberger finding Martavis Bryant on a 94-yard TD pass to move ahead 35–21 and finally Bell ran for another TD from 22 yards out for the eventual final score of 42–21.

-With the win, the Steelers improved to 8–5 with their odds of winning the AFC North and playoff hopes looking really bright.
+With the win, the Steelers improved to 8–5, improving their playoff hopes.